Florida Leaders in Law

 Dean Mead is a commercial law firm founded in 1980.
 Our attorneys provide full-service legal representation to businesses and individuals throughout Florida.

-Veteran Dean Mead Attorney Paul M. Goldman Announces Retirement
+Veteran Dean Mead Attorney Paul M. Goldman Retires After 50 Years

-22-year veteran Dean Mead Attorney Paul M. Goldman announced his plans to retire from practicing law as of July, 2014.
-A former partner of the firm Spielvogel and Goldman, located in Merritt Island, for 28 years, Paul joined Dean Mead following a merger in March, 1992.
+Dean Mead Shareholder, Paul M. Goldman, retired from practicing law in Florida as of July 15, 2014.
+Paul practiced for more than 50 years in Florida with 22 of those years at Dean Mead in Brevard County.
+Prior to Dean Mead, Paul was a partner in the firm Spielvogel and Goldman, located in Merritt Island, for 28 years, Paul joined Dean Mead following a merger in March, 1992.

 Reflecting on his long legal career, Paul has witnessed great change in his long-time primary practice area of marital and family law, particularly based upon the more “formulaic” impact of the codification of certain matters by statute or rules of procedure and evidence.
 One factor remains the same – studies continue to show that the incidence of marriage dissolutions displays a national trend of around 50% nationwide.